bsstahl/CognitiveInheritance/Pages/Speaking-Engagements.md

 #### Development Patterns & Practices

-* **Simplify Your API: Creating Maintainable and Discoverable Code in .NET Core** - Developers don't read documentation, this is a fact.
+* **Simplify Your API: Creating Maintainable and Discoverable Code in .NET** - Developers don't read documentation, this is a fact.
 It is also a fact that an API that  depends on its documentation to get developers to understand and discover its features is at a huge disadvantage in the marketplace.
 Fortunately, there are some simple, easy-to-use mechanisms for wrapping complex APIs and making their functionality both easy to use, and highly discoverable.
 Imagine being able to use tools like IntelliSense that the Visual Studio IDE already provides as a way to expose the functionality of your service or library.
 In this session we will build a fluent Domain Specific Language interface over an existing API to create an interface that is easy to use and discoverable through IntelliSense.

 ***